sirBaggins/shire_rpg/README.md

 # Shire_RPG

 Welcome to **Shire_RPG**, a comprehensive web application designed for RPG enthusiasts.
 With Shire_RPG, you can create, edit, and manage RPG character sheets for games like Vampire: The Masquerade and Dungeons & Dragons.
-Our platform also includes features such as dice rolling and campaign recall storage, all available for free!
+This application also includes features such as dice rolling and campaign recall storage, all available for free!
 ## Features

 * **Create and Edit Character Sheets:** Effortlessly create and customize character sheets for a variety of RPG games.